If You’re Scaling Systems

 you’re guessing.

-If You’re Building at Scale, this is Your Moment
+If You’re Building at Scale, this is Your Moment.

-The question isn’t whether this shift is coming.
 It’s whether you’ll be ahead of it, or reacting to it.